shinmorino/sqaod/README.md

 If you're using Ubuntu 16.04/17.10 and CentOS(RHEL) 7, please visit [Installation](https://github.com/shinmorino/sqaod/wiki/Installation) page at sqaod wiki.

-If you want to use other Linux distribution other than Ubuntu 16.04/17.10 and CentOS(RHEL) 7, you need to build from source.
+If you want to use other Linux distribution, you need to build from source.
 See wiki, [Build from source](https://github.com/shinmorino/sqaod/wiki/Build-from-source).
-If you need a binary distribution for your linux distro, please file a request to [Issues](https://github.com/shinmorino/sqaod/issues).
+Please file a request to [Issues](https://github.com/shinmorino/sqaod/issues) if you need binary distribution for your linux distro.
 Windows version and/or docker images are possible as well.

 Here's a quick instruction to install Beta2 Update1 release to Ubuntu 16.04/17.10.